 Also, symptoms must have begun by early adulthood.

 Treatment of Paranoid Personality Disorder

-General treatment Treatment Personality disorders are long-lasting, pervasive patterns of thinking, perceiving, reacting, and relating that cause the person significant distress and/or impair the person's ability to... read more of paranoid personality disorder is the same as that for all personality disorders.
+General treatment Treatment Personality disorders are long-lasting, pervasive patterns of thinking, perceiving, reacting, and relating that cause the person significant distress and/or impair the person's ability to function... read more of paranoid personality disorder is the same as that for all personality disorders.

 Because people with paranoid personality disorder are so suspicious and distrustful, doctors often have difficulty establishing a cooperative, mutually respectful relationship with them.
 To help establish a relationship and thus encourage people to participate in treatment, doctors often try to acknowledge any suspicions that have any validity.

 No treatments are effective for paranoid personality disorder.
 However, if people are willing to cooperate, cognitive-behavioral therapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more may be helpful.